-- Divide the group into small teams to brainstorm about the main research question. - Write down on a flipchart the questions that you want to propose as the main research - Each small team hangs their proposed questions up on the wall and introduces them to the other teams. - Once all teams finish, each person can vote for their two top questions.
+- Write down on a flipchart the questions that you want to propose as the main research question. - Each small team hangs their proposed questions up on the wall and introduces them to the other teams. - Once all teams finish, each person can vote for their two top questions.
 The question that has the most votes wins!